microsoft/vscode-docs/docs/remote/ssh.md

 ### Can I use VS Code when I only have SFTP/FTP filesystem access to my remote host (no shell access)?

 Some cloud platforms only provide remote filesystem access for developers rather than direct shell access.
-VS Code Remote was not designed with this use case in mind since it negates the performance and user experience fidelity benefits VS Code's remote model provides.
+VS Code Remote Development was not designed with this use case in mind since it negates the performance and user experience fidelity benefits that its model provides.

-However, this use case can typically be handled by combining extensions like [SFTP](https://marketplace.visualstudio.com/items?itemName=liximomo.sftp) with remote debugging features for [Node.js](/docs/nodejs/nodejs-debugging.md#remote-debugging), [Python](/docs/python/debugging.md#remote-debugging) [C#](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp), and more.
+However, this use case can typically be handled by combining extensions like [SFTP](https://marketplace.visualstudio.com/items?itemName=liximomo.sftp) with remote debugging features for [Node.js](/docs/nodejs/nodejs-debugging.md#remote-debugging), [Python](/docs/python/debugging.md#remote-debugging) [C#](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp), or others.

 ### As an extension author what do I need to do?

 The VS Code extension API abstracts many extensions away from any changes so they work without modification.
-However, there are situations where adjustments will need to be made.
+However, given extensions can use any node module or runtime they want, there are situations where adjustments may need to be made.
 We recommend you should test your extension to be sure that no update are required.
-See [Adding Remote Support to Extensions](/api/advanced-topics/remote-extensions.md) for details.
+See [Adding Remote Development Support to Extensions](/api/advanced-topics/remote-extensions.md) for details.

 ## Reporting Issues